Defining your product objectives and initiatives

 • Close core feature gaps experienced by user role Z

-Product objectives and initiatives
+Product objectives

 • Expand internationally to increase the total addressable market